przemek0000/Module-8/README.md

 ![titleImage](public/to-do-list.jpg)

-This is updatet version TO-DO-LIST version 1.1 created in react.js library.
+This is updated version TO-DO-LIST version 1.1 created in react.js library.
 We can find here everything what is in previous one plus extra some features.
 These are 2 buttons: first one letting us to hide all done tasks and second, by simple click on it mark all tasks done.
 (1.1 version doesent include interaction yet)

 ## Technology used